dzlab/dltips/en/about.md

 Stay tuned to learn about all the items that the future of this awesome field of Deep Learning will holds for us.

-At midday, no matter if it is a weekend or a holiday, a tip will be posted and tweeted.

 ### Get involded

 There are tons of ways to get involded and help enrich those content of this site.